Magisk-Modules-Alt-Repo/Simple_BootloopSaver/README.md

 ## Usage

-Automatically detect if you got bootloop (zygote keep restart)
+After flashing this module, you don't have to do anything else.
+This module will do its job: detect if you have a bootloop or not (the zygote keeps rebooting over and over again)

-Disable all modules and restart the system if zygote keep restarting in 50s
+If yes, it will disable all modules and reboot the system.

-Without this module, you can also do this manually by booting into Safe mode then reboot back!
+Without this module, another way to disable all modules is to boot into Safe mode and then reboot!